usox/sharesta/README.md

 		$router
 	)
 	->handle(
-		'index.hh' // path to the file
+		'index.hh' // path to the file.
+Leave it empty if your server configuration defaults to index.hh );
-	);
 ```